rebeccabilbro/rebeccabilbro.github.io/_posts/2019-03-07-module-main-has-no-attribute.md

     normalizer.save("normalizer.pkl")
 ```

-However, in the context of a complex and most automated pipeline-building library like the ones that I build, this feels like a less that satisfying answer.
+However, in the context of a complex and mostly automated pipeline-building library like the ones that I build, this feels like a less that satisfying answer.

 ## Better Plumbing